equneko/elode/src/experimental/README.md

-# Experimental Javascript Libraries/Frameworks
+# Experimental JavaScript Libraries/Frameworks
-There's some experimental when i was learning Javascript from beginner.
+There's some experimental when i was learning JavaScript from beginner.

 - Epotion.js - Injection HTML Templating